RobTillaart/M5ROTATE8/README.md

 **Warning:** One strange observation, the RE makes steps of size 2 and occasionally step size 1.
 This needs further investigation, so use with care.

-Missing in the device is an interrupt signal e.g. on change.
-One has to poll all channels for changes which is not efficient.
-A single byte register that showed change since last read would allow to monitor all 8 rotary encoders in one call.

 Feedback is welcome!

+#### Missing V1

+The device has no interrupt signal e.g. on change.
+However since firmware version V2 the device allows to read one register to see changes on all channels.
+(not tested with hardware yet).

+#### Breaking change

+Version 0.4.0 added support for Firmware V2 functions.
+See below.
+If your hardware has firmware V1 these won't work.

 #### Breaking change